 For younger children, working alongside mommy or daddy in the kitchen is an ideal way to build their vocabulary.
-It’s a great opportunity to learn the names of the different meats, proteins, spices, vegetables and fruit.
+It’s a great opportunity to learn the names of different meats, proteins, spices, vegetables, and fruit.

 They’ll also learn what a stove, blender, knife are, along with other utensils and equipment.
 Other subjects can be explained, such as the difference between hot and cold, and wet and dry.

 Kids will quickly grasp the basics of cooking - removing food from the fridge; cooking it on the stove in a pot; eating the food using correct utensils.
 We don’t put soup in a plate, nor do we try to eat it with a fork!